-Marrakech was great, but it’s also the most touristy place you’ll come across in the country.
+There are plenty of things to do in Marrakech and it’s a great city, but it’s also the most touristy place you’ll come across in the country.
 If you only stay there, you’ll get a very narrow view of Moroccan culture and its people.

 Sure, you can take day trips to Fes, Essaouira, and even Chefchaouen from Marrakech, but it’s different when you actually stay for a day or two in these places and see their unique character for yourself.

-For instance, two of my favorite experiences in Morocco were watching the sunset in Chefchaouen from a rooftop bar, and going on a day trip to a local hiking spot and water hole an hour outside of Chefchaoeun.
+For instance, two of my favorite experiences in Morocco were watching the sunset in Chefchaouen (also known as the Blue City in Morocco) from a rooftop bar, and going on a day trip to a local hiking spot and water hole an hour outside of Chefchaoeun.